Products

 Discover what fire restoration is, who can perform these services, and the different steps that professionals take to restore a property from fire damage.

-Fire restoration is a process that includes the assessing of property damages caused by fire, securing the property, and restoring it back to its original state.
-Fire restoration is a part of the larger disaster restoration umbrella that can include water damage restoration, weather damage restoration, and more.
+Fire restoration is a process that includes assessing property damages caused by fire, securing the property, and restoring it back to its original state.
+Fire restoration is part of the larger disaster restoration umbrella that can include water damage restoration, weather damage restoration, and more.
 The process involves removing and repairing the parts of the structure damaged by a fire while also removing any smoke damage that might have come as a result of the fire as well.

 Fires are devastating forces.
 In the US alone, fires accounted for $21.8 billion in damages, according to the 2020 NFPA report.